Adjustments to Comps – Special Situations

 For example, if a company’s corporate borrowing rate is assumed to be the applicable rate for refinancing the operating leases, the present value of these commitments will be higher than if the WACC was used.
 Additionally, as the leases end, they may need to be replaced and so the lease terms may be indefinite.

 If a business guarantees a minimum pension to employees on retirement, it must make payments into the pension scheme to meet these future obligations.
 These payments will be invested with the intention of meeting the future pension requirements.
 As time moves on, employees within the scheme will be getting closer to pensionable age and may also be entitled to greater pension payouts as they continue to work for the business.
 It is possible to calculate the pension deficit as the difference between the market value of scheme assets and the present value of liabilities to scheme members.
 If a business has not made sufficient payments to the pension scheme, the scheme is likely to be in deficit.
-Comparable companies that have made sufficient cash payments into the scheme (no deficit) will consequently have different net debts to companies with deficits.
+Comparable companies that have made sufficient cash payments into the scheme (no deficit) will consequently have different net debts than companies with deficits.

 The accounting rules followed for defined benefit pensions schemes vary significantly: